Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Continuous Distancing Cost and Distancing Fatigue

 To conclude, our findings suggest that distancing fatigue does not affect qualitative features of the prevalence trajectory.
-This, however, is not to say that distancing fatigue cannot play an important role in an epidemiological model.
-It may very well have critical quantitative implications. \citet*{Goldstein_et_al_21}, for example, show that after four months of lockdown, NPIs had a significantly lower effect on reducing fatalities.
+This, however, is not to say that distancing fatigue cannot play an important role in epidemiological models.

+First, it may very well have critical quantitative implications. \citet*{Goldstein_et_al_21}, for example, show that after four months of lockdown during the COVID-19 pandemic, non-pharmaceutical interventions had a significantly lower effect on reducing fatalities.
+In our model, the peak prevalence in the model with distancing fatigue is always higher than the peak prevalence in the model without distancing fatigue, and the peak prevalence in the model with distancing fatigue is reached no earlier than the one without distancing fatigue.
+Thus, distancing fatigue may burden the medical capacity constraint at the peak prevalence.

+Second, distancing fatigue introduces two opposing effects on individuals' distancing decisions.
+On the one hand, when the distancing cost increases due to distancing fatigue, ceteris paribus, the individuals increase their exposure because distancing becomes costlier.
+On the other hand, higher prevalence due to distancing fatigue makes it costlier for an individual to increase exposure.
+This second effect decreases individuals' exposure levels.
+Hence, to measure the effect of distancing fatigue on exposure, it is also important to measure the effect that an increased prevalence has on individuals' preventive behavior.

+Third, distancing fatigue introduces a negative dynamic spillover to lockdown policies.
+By encouraging or enforcing social distancing in the current period, the lockdown reduces distancing incentives in the future due to accumulated distancing fatigue.
+Holding lockdown stringency fixed, lockdown effectiveness declines over time and the likelihood of a second wave may increase should the lockdown be lifted.
+Our result that distancing fatigue alone does not cause the second wave is important because it suggests that the second wave may result rather from the discrete increase in distancing cost from lifting the lockdown policy.
+The next section studies the effect of a discrete change in distancing cost on the disease dynamics.
+Thereafter, we will investigate the interaction of lockdown policies with fatigue accumulation.